-149. Why are the executives of Graña y Montero meeting with the First Lady, the person in charge of doling out the corrupt government contracts during the Humala administration, to talk "business" the month before the Baspetrol Proposal is shelved in favor of opening a public bidding in which Graña y Montero was the only qualified company?
+"Blocks III and IV" two months after Graña y Montero had purportedly won the bid for the Blocks as the only qualified company and two months before the execution of the contract to operate the Blocks, in which PeruPetro surprisingly, and acting against its own interest, ceded its 25% ownership in the operate to Graña y Montero.230 in charge of doling out the corrupt government contracts during the Humala administration, to talk "business" the month before the Baspetrol Proposal is shelved in favor of opening a public bidding in which Graña y Montero was the only qualified company?
 And why were they meeting to talk about Blocks III and IV?
 These are the questions that Peru will not be able to answer without admitting the inescapable truth in this case: Blocks III and IV were part of the package of government contracts that Graña y Montero received in exchange for its multimillion dollar bribes.